S. Yizhar: Biography

 Yizhar Smilansky was born in Rehovot to a family of writers.
-His great uncle was Israeli writer Moshe Smilansky.
+His great-uncle was Israeli writer Moshe Smilansky.
 His father, Zev Zass Smilensky, was also a writer.
 After the end of World War I, the family moved to Tel Aviv where Yizhar attended the Balfour school.
 The family returned to Rehovot when he was 11.
 After earning a degree in education from the Beit Hakerem Seminar in Jerusalem, Yizhar taught in Yavniel, Ben Shemen, Hulda, and Rehovot.
-He served as an intelligence officer in the Israel Defense Forces during the 1948 Arab-Israeli War.
+He served as an intelligence officer in the Israel Defense Forces during the 1948 Arab–Israeli War.

-Yizhar married Naomi Wollman in 1942.
+Yizhar married Noemi Wellman (or Wollman) in 1942.
 They had three children, Yisrael (born 1942), Hila (born 1944), and Ze'ev (born 1954).